lsst-dm/dmtn-249/index.rst

    );

 The ``artifact_transaction`` table has one entry for each open transaction.
-In addition to the transaction name, it holds a serialized description of the transaction (:py:class:`ArtifactTransaction` instances are subclasses of `pydantic.BaseModel`) directly in its ``data`` column.
+In addition to the transaction name, it holds a serialized description of the transaction (:py:class:`ArtifactTransaction` instances are subclasses of :py:class:`pydantic.BaseModel`) directly in its ``data`` column.
 Additional tables that provide locking for concurrency are described in :ref:`concurrency-and-locking`.

-The database inserts that open an artifact transaction occur within a single database transaction, and :py:class:`ArtifactTransaction.begin` is first given an opportunity to execute certain database-only operations in this transaction as well (see :ref:`database-only-operations`).
+The database inserts that open an artifact transaction occur within a single database transaction, and :py:class:`ArtifactTransaction.begin` is first given an opportunity to execute certain database operations in this transaction as well (see :ref:`database-only-operations`).

 The ``RemoteButler`` implementation of :py:meth:`Butler.begin_transaction` will serialize the transaction on the client and send this serialized form of the transaction to the Butler REST Server, which performs all other interactions with the transaction.
 This includes checking whether the user is permitted to run this transaction.